Greater Glasgow: Glasgow City Region

 The population of this area in 2011 was 1,787,515.
 The city region is not a conurbation as significant parts of the council areas (and the whole of Inverclyde) are separated from Greater Glasgow by open countryside.
 It uses numerous other terms for itself, including Metropolitan Glasgow, the metropolitan City-Region of Glasgow, Glasgow and the Clyde Valley and Clydeside.

-As a collection of individual local authorities the city region has no single municipal government however, following the agreement of a City Deal with the UK Government, the eight constituent authorities formally established a joint Glasgow and Clyde Valley Cabinet on 20 January 2015.
+As a collection of individual local authorities the city region has no single municipal government.
+Following the agreement of a City Deal with the UK Government, the eight constituent authorities established a joint Glasgow and Clyde Valley Cabinet in January 2015.
 This cabinet consists of the leaders of all eight councils, with the leader of Glasgow City Council being Chair of the Cabinet.
 Prior to 2015 the eight authorities formed only a combined strategic planning authority.

 Metropolitan Glasgow

 While the Scottish Government makes no official recognition of 'Metropolitan status' in its workings, the term is used by other bodies.
-The European Union's statistical body Eurostat lists Glasgow as the 32nd most populous metropolitan area, or Larger Urban Zones, in the EU.
-Although not defining the boundaries of this metropolitan area, Eurostat state it consists "of over 1.7 million inhabitants covering an area of 3,346 km^{2}"., which is similar to the 1.75 million population of the Glasgow City Region and may suggest a correlation between the two.
+The European Union's statistical body Eurostat listed Glasgow as the 32nd most populous metropolitan area, or Larger Urban Zones.
+Although not defining the boundaries of this metropolitan area, Eurostat stated it consists "of over 1.7 million inhabitants covering an area of 3,346 km^{2}"., which is similar to the 1.75 million population of the Glasgow City Region and may suggest a correlation between the two.
 The Glasgow City Region's strategic development authority describes itself as the planning authority for the "Glasgow metropolitan area" and the "metropolitan city-region of Glasgow".

 The former local government region of Strathclyde has also been identified as a metropolitan area surrounding the Greater Glasgow conurbation, and covers approximately 2.3 million people, 41% of Scotland's population.